niklaswolf/shopware-pwa-vibration/README.md

 };
 ```

-3. Add the new plugin in `nuxt.config.js`
+3. Add the new plugin in `nuxt.config.js`.
+It's important that the **mode** is set to **client**, so that the code only ends up in the client bundle and therefore only runs on the client side.

 ```js
 // nuxt.config.js